LisbonLisboaPortugal.com

 Within Alfama, you'll find many of Lisbon's most iconic historic buildings, including the Se Cathedral, the Castelo de São Jorge, the Panteão Nacional and the Igreja de Santo António.

 Historically, Alfama was situated outside of the castle walls and was home to many of the city's poorer residents.
-As Lisbon grew into a major seafaring city, the district retained its bleak status as a tough and deprived area, home of sailors and dock workers.
-Today, Alfama has shrugged off this unfortunate reputation to become a fashionable and artisan district, while retaining its unique character and rich heritage.
+As Lisbon grew into a major seafaring city, the district retained its gritty status as a tough and disadvantaged area, home to sailors and dockers.
+Today, Alfama has shed this unfortunate reputation to become a fashionable and artisanal district, while retaining its unique character and rich heritage.

 Alfama is a joy to discover and is often best explored by simply getting lost within its labyrinth of alleys and side streets.
 Around every corner is a delightful plaza, a trendy café or an independent shop, with steep climbs rewarded by stunning panoramic views.